SublimeText/TrailingSpaces/README.md

 ## Configuration

 In order to use the deletion feature, one must bind the deletion command to a shortcut.
-To add the mapping, you must define it into "Key Bindings - User":
+To add the mapping, you must define it into "Preferences / Key Bindings - User":

 ``` js
 { "keys": ["ctrl+shift+t"], "command": "delete_trailing_spaces" }
 ```

 With this setting, pressing <kbd>Ctrl + Shift + t</kbd> will delete all trailing spaces at once in the current file!

+''Beware'': I like this shortcut but it overrides the default ST's mapping for reopening last closed file.
+Pick what you like.

 ## Options